blindFS/blog-raw/_posts/2013-07-30-my-new-jekyll-tag-plugin.md

 #### vim plugin problem

-I also updated my vim-startify.But it,in my opinion just made downgrade instead of improvement.
+I also updated my vim-startify.But it,in my opinion,just made downgrade instead of improvement.

 `Don't panic!`<br/>
 they will be OK sooner or later.